Chapter Four: 2009

 Iceland’s Kaupthing Bank

 Iceland suffered the lagest per capita losses of of any western country hit by the 2008 Global Financial Crisis.
 But unlike other nations, Iceland refused to appease foreign creditors by bailing out banks with public funds.
-It became the only nation that put senior finance executives behind bars after the crisis.
+After a series of massive public protests, it became the only nation that put senior finance executives behind bars after the crisis.

 On 30 July 2009 WikiLeaks published a confidential report from Iceland’s Kaupthing bank, with analysis of 205 companies each owing from 45 million to 1.25 billion euros to the bank.
 The report was dated 26 September 2008, just days before the bank collapsed.
 It showed that many of the bank’s loans were to insiders and unsecured: the highest loans were given to companies connected to just six clients, four of whom were major Kaupthing shareholders.